PowerShell/platyPS/CONTRIBUTING.md

 There are two part of projects and two test sets.

-- C# part with xUnit tests
+- C# part with xUnit tests.
+You can run them with XUnit runner from the visual studio.
 - PowerShell part with [Pester](https://github.com/pester/Pester) tests

 ```
 Invoke-Pester
 ```

+**Note**: Pester tests always force-import module from the output location of `.\build.ps1`.

 ## Schema